 - Wear proper, supportive footwear as much as possible.

-Getting Legal Help from a Phoenix Broken Ankle Injury Lawyer
+Getting Legal Help from a Phoenix Broken Bone Lawyer

 Accidents happen, and when they're not your fault, a serious broken ankle injury can leave you not only hurt and unable to work, but also frustrated because another person's actions rendered you helpless.
 The Phoenix injury attorneys at The Husband and Wife Law Team understand what you are going through after a broken ankle injury - debt, inability to work, pain, and frustration - and will help you work through your accident and your recovery.
 They will do whatever it takes to help you hold the negligent party responsible for causing your injuries.
 Whether you need representation or help understanding your rights, call attorneys Alexis and Mark Breyer at (602) 267-1280.